mickelodeon00/techbleat-superstore/README.md

 ## After Deployment

 Check the outputs for your server IP and database endpoint.
-Always destroy resources when done to avoid charges.
+Destroy resources when done to avoid charges.